yxtay/python-project-template/README.md

 make deps-install
 ```

-Dependencies are tracked in `pyproject.toml`.
-Use Poetry to add them.
+Use Poetry to add project and development dependencies into `pyproject.toml`.
-Poetry will resolve the dependency graph of all the dependencies,
-install/uninstall them in the environment and track them in `poetry.lock`.

 NOTE: Poetry must be included as a development dependency to prevent
 Poetry from uninstalling its own dependencies.